rs239/schema/docs/source/recipes/index.rst

 As you can see, the ARI with Schema improved from 0.437 (using only RNA-seq) to 0.446 (using all modalities).
 Single-cell epigenetic modalities are very sparse, making it difficult to distinguish signal from noise.
 However, Schema's constrained approach allows it to extract signal from these secondary modalities nonetheless, a task which has otherwise been challenging (see the related discussion in our `paper`_ or in `Paired RNA-seq and ATAC-seq`_).

 Before we plot these clusters, we'll relabel the Schema-based Leiden clusters to match the labeling of RNA-seq only Leiden clusters; this will make their color schemes consistent.
-You will need to install the Python package *munkres* (`pip install munkres`) for the related computation.
+You will need to install the Python package *munkres* (:code:`pip install munkres`) for the related computation.

 .. code-block:: Python